thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/anchors.md

 `regex_findall(regex="[A-Za-z]$", file="recipe.txt")`{{execute}}

 Note that any lines that ended in punctuation characters like `.` or `)` were not included.
 The letters on those lines were not the last character so they were not qualified.

-## String Anchors

-When we want to qualify the entire start and end of a string, and not just a line, we can use `\A` and `\Z` respectively.
-If our text is only one line, a line start `^` and end `$` should sufficiently achieve the same effect.
-But as we saw in multi-line texts, they will qualify each and every line.

-To qualify an alphabetic character that ends a string, we can extract it like this.

-`regex_findall(regex="[A-Za-z]\Z", file='recipe.txt'`{{execute}}

-As we can see, the letter "g" is returned.

 ## Forcing a Full Match